Rev. Steven P. Brown

 Contact: 408-258-7832 ext.
 14 or Email

-Patricia works in the Parish Office Center most mornings, greeting visitors, answering phone calls and providing information to all who come seeking help.
+Patricia works in the Parish Office Center from 1:00pm -5:00pm, greeting visitors, answering phone calls and providing information to all who come seeking help.

 Born in Guadalajara, Mexico, Patricia arrived in the Los Angeles area in the 1990s then moved to San Jose in 2008, joining St. John Vianney Parish at that time.
-She has two daughters and a step-daughter.
+She has three beautiful daughters and a wonderful husband.